emca-it/EnergySOAR/07-0-0-Integrations/Responders/RT4/RT4.rst

-Queue                Default queue in which to create new tickets Owner                Default owner to assign newly created tickets (optional) Status               Default ticket status to assign newly created tickets (optional) custom_field_list    Name:Value of Custom Fields in RT to set on every ticket created (e.g.: 'How Reported:TheHive' sets CF.{How Reported} = TheHive on every new ticket) tag_to_template_map  Mapping table of tags to templates (e.g.: 'phishing:phish_letter' maps anything tagged as 'phishing' to the 'phish_letter' template) thehive_cf_rtticket  Name of a case custom field in TheHive in which RT ticket #s will be saved upon successful case-level Responder run (optional) thehive_url          TheHive Base URL, e.g., https://thehive.domain.local:9000 (optional: only needed to process Cases) thehive_token        TheHive API token for authentication (optional: only needed to process Cases)
+Queue                Default queue in which to create new tickets Owner                Default owner to assign newly created tickets (optional) Status               Default ticket status to assign newly created tickets (optional) custom_field_list    Name:Value of Custom Fields in RT to set on every ticket created (e.g.: 'How Reported:TheHive' sets CF.{How Reported} = Energy SOAR Base on every new ticket) tag_to_template_map  Mapping table of tags to templates (e.g.: 'phishing:phish_letter' maps anything tagged as 'phishing' to the 'phish_letter' template) thehive_cf_rtticket  Name of a case custom field in Energy SOAR Base in which RT ticket #s will be saved upon successful case-level Responder run (optional) thehive_url          Energy SOAR Base Base URL, e.g., https://thehive.domain.local:9000 (optional: only needed to process Cases) thehive_token        Energy SOAR Base API token for authentication (optional: only needed to process Cases)
 ===================  ====================================================================================================================================================

 .. rubric:: Additional details from the README file:

-Request Tracker 4 Cortex Responder
+Request Tracker 4 Energy SOAR Automation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Summary: Creates RT tickets from TheHive